GENERAL ANTHROPOGENY

 6C9.
 The compossible

-However, when Homo envisages the possible, it is often the compossible, meaning not the isolated possibles but those that can coexist concretely (crescere, cum).
+However, when envisaging the possible, Homo is most often interested in the compossible, meaning not the isolated possibles but those that can coexist concretely (crescere, cum).
 This is probably what the following expression targets: "politics is the art of the possible" to mean that it is the art of producing decision that, instead of starting from abstract principles, take into consideration, on the occasion of a thing-performance, all the dimensions of a situation-in-the-circumstance-over-a-horizon.
-From a hominid perspective, the postulation of existence of compossibles is even stronger than that of the possible, and for a while, Homo thought he could see (like Leibniz) the substances and events of the world engender themselves in virtue of their best compossibility inside an infinitely possibilizing divine intelligence.
+From a hominid perspective, the postulation of the existence of compossibles is even stronger than that of the possible, and for a while, Homo thought he could see (like Leibniz) the substances and events of the world engender themselves in virtue of their best compossibility inside an infinitely possibilizing divine intelligence.

 6D.
 Possibilized affects

-Affects, which are selected to support the urgent or prolonged behaviours <2A4>, were also the field for hominid possibilization.
-It extended them, sometimes reinvented them.
+Affects, selected to support the urgent or prolonged behaviors <2A4>, have been them too the field for possibilization, which extended or sometimes reinvented them.
 Whether they are affects of liaison, such as pleasure and attraction, or affects of escape, such as pain and fear.

 6D1.
 Pleasure, pleasures, enjoyment, joy

 Animal pleasure often comprises a Baldwin reaction, meaning a perception inducing a motricity, which renews the perception that in turn re-induces motricity.
 Like the alternations of thirst and deglutition in bibition, that quenches thirst.
 Or the to-and-fro of pressure-relaxation of copulation.
-For Homo, this cyclic mechanism extended and intensified thanks to transversalization and conceptualization (association-neutralisation) which allow him to treat things-performance with insistence, and to maintain them in a certain meditating, contemplating, considering, desiring distanciation suspended in a surfing sliding from one situation-circumstance-horizon to another.
+For Homo, this cyclic mechanism extended and intensified thanks to transversalization and conceptualization (association-neutralization) which allow him to treat things-performance with insistence, and to maintain them in a certain meditating, contemplating, considering, desiring distanciation suspended in a surfing sliding from one situation-circumstance-horizon to another.
 Hominid pleasure is the possibilized pleasure up until complaisance (placere, cum).
 Therefore, French easily slides from singular "plaisir" to plural "plaisirs", signifying incessant passages, dosages, modulations, excitations, allostasis: "il court les plaisirs" (he runs from pleasure to pleasure).
-As a result, hominid pleasure goes hand in hand with rythm and its eight characteristics <1A5>.
-To the extent that it would be safer to keep the word pleasure for Homo, who is alone capable of rhythm, therefore of possibilized repetition; for animals we would speak of contentment (continere) and alacrity; the Latin alacritas applied to horses.
+As a result, hominid pleasure goes hand in hand with rhythm and its eight characteristics <1A5>.
+So much so that it would be safer to reserve the word pleasure for Homo, who is alone capable of rhythm, therefore of possibilized repetition; while for animals we would speak of contentment (continere) and alacrity; the Latin alacritas was applied to horses.
 Unfortunately, this use, which would enlighten the anthropogeny, is too contrary to the uses of physiologists who use the term pleasure widely and we will speak therefore of "possibilized pleasure" in the singular, or of "pleasures", the plural of which marks possibilization in itself.
 Following the French semantic, Homo ultimately activated several nuances of possibilized pleasure.
-Diffuse pleasure accompanies some technical and social practices without being cultivated for itself.
+Diffuse pleasure is that which accompanies some technical and social practices without being cultivated for itself.
 Pleasures, plural, insist on the sliding passage from pleasure to pleasure in a renewal which is thematized as allostasis.
-Enjoyment signals the case where pleasure insists rhythmically and puts in resonance (almost) all the instances of one hominid specimen to the extent that it creates a closed, narrow, absorbing, downward system, like that felt when slowly eating chocolate or during genital to and fro.
-Joy also marks a sufficiency of pleasure, but through a non-absorption, a quality of breadth in altitude, an indefinite expansion that qualifies it as spiritual (spirare); it is a sound range in an almost immobile height that concludes the Ode to Joy (Freude), in the 9th symphony.
+Enjoyment signals the case where pleasure insists rhythmically and puts in resonance (almost) all the instances of one hominid specimen to the extent that it creates a closed, narrow, absorbing, downward system, like that felt when slowly eating chocolate or during genital to-and-fro.
+Joy also marks a sufficiency of pleasure, but through a non-absorption, a quality of breadth in altitude, an indefinite expansion that makes qualify it as spiritual (spirare); it is a sound range in an almost immobile height that concludes the Ode to Joy (Freude), in the 9th symphony.
 Therefore, the anthropogeny will avoid considering liaison affects (pleasure, pleasures, enjoyment, joy) as simple supports of the act.
-In a being that is physical, technical, semiotic, analogising, digitalising, etc., enjoyment - particularly diffuse enjoyment as global rythmization of existence - was probably the primary motor and ultimate end of operations, whether the latter are easy, difficult, almost superhuman, playful or ascetic, selfish or altruistic.
+In a being that is physical, technical, semiotic, analogizing, digitalizing, etc., the enjoyment - particularly diffuse enjoyment as global rhythmization of existence - was probably the primary motor and the ultimate end of operations, whether the latter are easy, difficult, almost superhuman, playful or ascetic, selfish or altruistic.

 6D2.
 Pain, sorrow, sadness.
 Fear, fright, terror, horror

 The possibilization of fleeing affects was not less anthropogenic than that of liaison affects.
-Pain, in its receptors and specialised nervous paths, that we shall not mix up with that of touch, enjoys a much simpler structure than pleasure, because it is an urgent response to urgent threats: severe wounds or physiological unbalances.
-However, when it possibilises, it can also modulate, become subtle, more endotropic and even rhythmic, to give way to suffering (die Leiden), sorrow that the animal already shows.
-Sadness both reduces and deepens pain, suffering and sorrow, and often creates a system with joy.
+Pain, in its receptors and specialized nervous paths, that we shall not mix up with those of touch, enjoys a much simpler structure than pleasure, because it is an urgent response to urgent threats: severe wounds or physiological unbalances.
+However, when pain possibilizes, it can also modulate, become subtle, more endotropic and even rhythmic, to give way to suffering (die Leiden), sorrow that the animal already shows.
+Sadness both reduces and deepens pain, suffering and sorrow, and often is making a system with joy.
 There is even a strong regimen of these states, such as fright, terror, horror.
 Etymology in this case is not very instructive, as it simply sends back to the animal aspects of experience, to the intensified fear for fright (pavere, being frightened, ex, -tare frequentative) to the avoidance by dread in terror (terrere) to the rising of the hair in horror (horror, standing up, trembling).
 It is perhaps because these reactions are so complex, that they suppose such cerebral orchestrations, that we despair identifying them by another means than through a few exterior traits.
-So what we call horror takes place in events where suddenly signs no longer carry out their distanciation work.
-This occurs in three increasingly radical circumstances. (a) When an hominid specimen loses every coordination by nervous - particularly cerebral - malfunction. (b) When the situation becomes insurmountable or strange (foreign) to the extent that it can no longer be coordinated; it is Marlon Brando's hollow "Horror!" whispered at the end of the film Apocalypse Now. (c) When, in the thematisation that the signification is, there only remains - for one of the two previous reasons - the pure, empty, evacuating, emptying signification: Sartre's experience of the absurd alleges the drain hole.
+So, what we call horror takes place in events where suddenly signs no longer carry out their distanciation work.
+And this happens in three increasingly radical circumstances. (a) When a hominid specimen loses every coordination due to nervous - particularly cerebral - malfunction. (b) When the situation becomes so insurmountable or strange (foreign) that it can no longer be coordinated; it is Marlon Brando's hollow "Horror!" whispered at the end of the film Apocalypse Now. (c) When, in the thematization that the signification is, all that remains - for one of the two previous reasons - is the pure, empty, evacuating, emptying signification: Sartre's experience of the absurd alleges the emptying hole.
 In itself, fleeing affects relative to pain are not rhythmical, unlike the liaison affects relating to pleasure.
-Sometimes they irrupt and sometimes they stagnate.
-However, for technical and semiotic homo, everything is ultimately susceptible of possibilising elaborations.
-There will therefore be rythmic pains, musicalized not only in music but into everyday gestures.
+Sometimes they arise and sometimes they stagnate.
+However, for technical and semiotic homo, everything is ultimately susceptible of possibilizing elaborations.
+There will therefore be rhythmic pains, musicalized not only in music but even into everyday gestures.

 6E.
 The natural incarnations of indefinite possibilization

-It is highly instructive for the anthropogeny that hominid evolution should have selected three behaviours-conducts where possibilization realises itself organically: the smile, laughter, tears.
-And also that, in all three cases, it realises itself indefinitely, meaning without specific themes, turned to the horizon more than to a circumstance, a situation, a singular thing-performance <1B2>.
+It is highly instructive for the anthropogeny that hominid evolution should have selected three behaviors-conducts in which possibilization realizes itself organically: the smile, laughter, tears.
+And also that, in all three cases, possibilization realizes itself indefinitely, meaning without quite specific themes, turned to the horizon more than to a circumstance, a situation, a singular thing-performance <1B2>.
 In other terms, distanciation is here more lively than the distanced themes.

 6E1.
 The smile

-Studies by Cheng and Laroche with Pedre-Quadrens signalled in 1965 (Acta Psychologica) and 1966 (Journal de Psychologie normale et pathologique) that in the few hours following birth, "smiles", moderate tensions of certain muscles of the face, concord not only with states of food satiety, but also with REM sleep, which is considerable in the infant, and with the first genital erections.
-The adult smile realises states of possibilization practically devoid of object, diluting any particular thing, and therefore without worrying contradiction.
-However, REM sleep is an intense moment of the fusional cerebral digestions and genital erections prelude orgastic states, them too of indefinite availability.
-Therefore, the "smile" of the newborn would precociously testify of the little man being an animal from the distant, who will organise its things-performances-in-situation-in-the-circumstance on the indefinite of a horizon <1B3>.
-It only takes a few months before the "smile" of the infant - which is merely a reflex - is transformed into a real, intentional smile assuredly miming the smile of the adults taking care of him.
+Studies by Cheng and Laroche with Pedre-Quadrens signaled in 1965 (Acta Psychologica) and 1966 (Journal de Psychologie normale et pathologique) that in the few hours following birth, "smiles", moderate tensions of certain muscles of the face, concord not only with states of food satiety, but also with REM sleep, which is very considerable in the infant, as well as with first genital erections.
+The adult smile realizes almost objectless states of possibilization, diluting any particular thing, and therefore without worrying contradiction.
+Yet REM sleep is an intense moment of the fusional cerebral digestions and genital erections prelude orgastic states, them too of indefinite availability.
+Therefore, the "smile" of the newborn would precociously testify of the little man being an animal from the distants, who will organize its things-performances-in-situation-in-the-circumstance on the indefinite of a horizon <1B3>.
+It only takes a few months before the "smile" of the infant - almost a reflex - is transformed into a genuine, intentional smile assuredly miming the smile of the adults taking care of him.
 The smile is varied like the possibilization.
 It can be bitter or triumphant, or a mixture of the two, like the Khmer Buddhas.
 But its relation with death, supreme availability, is exemplary.
 "When you will encounter death, you will feel yourself smile.
-Do not be surprised, it always goes like this", says the Zen precept translated by Malraux.
+Do not be surprised, it always goes like this", says a Zen precept translated by Malraux.
 In the last phrase of Buzzati's Il Deserto dei Tartari, Giovanni Dongo dies whilst smiling to no-one. "dà ancora uno sguardo fuori della finestra, una brevissima occhiata, per l'ultima sua porzione di stelle.
 Poi nel buio <darkness>, benché nessuno lo veda, sorride".
 Ethologists have wanted to see a precursory of the smile in the "silent bared-teeth display" of some superior primates, sign of non-hostility, sometimes even submission.
-But if the smile is silent, it does not denude the teeth and does not imply submission to another, but to something that goes beyond the other and oneself.
+But if the smile is silent, it does not denude the teeth and does not imply submission to another, but submission to something that goes beyond the other and oneself.

 6E2.
 Laughter